An Efficient On-shell Framework for EFT Matching

 In this subsection, we outline a purely on-shell construction method to restore the $\tilde\mu^{2}$ dependence.
 This on-shell construction is equivalent to the former diagrammatic method. \begin{enumerate} \item \textbf{Construct the relevant three-point amplitudes.} If states in the 3-point amplitudes involve $d$-dimensional loop momenta when sewing them to construct the higher-point tree amplitudes, their mass should be shifted via $m^2\mapsto m^2+\tilde\mu^{2}$.
 In particular, massless states involving loop momenta should be considered massive with mass of $\tilde\mu$. \item \textbf{Sew 3-point amplitudes to $n$-point amplitudes.} After sewing the lower-point amplitudes into higher-point amplitudes, the loop momentum factor $|l_{I}]\langle l^{I}|\;\text{or}\;|l_{I}\rangle[l^{I}|$ should be replaced by higher dimensional loop momentum $P_\pm \slashed{\bar l}$.
-The denominators of the propagators involving the loop momenta should be shifted via $m^2\mapsto m^2+\tilde\mu^{2}$ and become $((l+p)^{2}-m^{2}-\tilde\mu^{2})$. \item \textbf{Eliminate $\slashed{\bar l}$.} Apply the spinor EoM relations in Eq.~\ref{eq:EoM-d-dim-l} and split the higher dimensional momentum $\bar l =l +\vec{\tilde \mu}$ to express the tree-level amplitudes in terms of $l$ and $\tilde{\mu}^2$.
-The resulted amplitudes are denoted as $A^{(d)}_{n,\text{pre}}$. \item \textbf{Restore the four‐dimensional limit.} Unphysical degrees of freedom in $A^{(d)}_{n,\text{pre}}$ may appear from that massless particles are promoted to massive ones.
-Since the correct tree-level amplitude $A_{n}^{(d)}$, which will be sewn into loop amplitudes, must not contain unphysical degrees of freedom, these unphysical components should be removed in $A^{(d)}_{n,\text{pre}}$.
+The denominators of the propagators involving the loop momenta should be shifted via $m^2\mapsto m^2+\tilde\mu^{2}$ and become $((l+p)^{2}-m^{2}-\tilde\mu^{2})$.
+Equivalently, when written in terms of the four-dimensional projected momentum $l$, the $d$-dimensional denominator $\bar l^2-M^2$ appears as $l^2-M^2-\tilde\mu^2$.
+This is a representation of the $d$-dimensional cut kinematics instead of a change of the physical Lagrangian mass. \item \textbf{Eliminate $\slashed{\bar l}$.} Apply the spinor EoM relations in Eq.~\ref{eq:EoM-d-dim-l} and split the higher dimensional momentum $\bar l =l +\vec{\tilde \mu}$ to express the tree-level amplitudes in terms of $l$ and $\tilde{\mu}^2$.
+The resulting amplitudes are denoted as $A^{(d)}_{n,\text{pre}}$. \item \textbf{Restore the four-dimensional limit.} Spurious components may appear in $A^{(d)}_{n,\text{pre}}$, because the shifted massless internal legs are represented by auxiliary massive spinors.
+These components are removed by imposing the four-dimensional limit below.
 The correct amplitude $A_{n}^{(d)}$ must be equal to 4-dimensional amplitude $A_{n}^{(4)}$ when taking the limit of $\tilde\mu\to0$,